rubyonracetracks/rails_neutrino_5/README.md

 * Enter the command "sh main.sh" to automatically create a new Rails app, starting from the "rails new" step.
 The resulting app's name contains a time stamp.
-* Enter the command "sh short.sh" performs the same procedure as the main.sh script does, but the resulting app's name is "tmp1".
+* Enter the command "sh short.sh".
+This performs the same procedure as the main.sh script does, but the resulting app's name is "tmp1".
 This script is used in the development process, because skipping the outlining process in each chapter saves time.
-However, it's better to use the main.sh script so that the app outlines are updated in each chapter.
+The longer main.sh script is used to generate the template app used by the Generic App gem.

 ## Naming
 A neutrino is type of subatomic particle with no electrical charge that